matthewchivers/dodl/README.md

-# dodl
+# `dodl`

-`dodl` is a command-line tool for creating structured documents quickly and effortlessly.
-With a few simple comamnds, `dodl` generates documents and automatically organises them in appropriate directories, using templates you define.
+`dodl` is a command-line tool designed to save you time when creating structured plaintext documents.
+Instead of spending time manually setting up your file system and formatting each document, `dodl` automates these steps, allowing you to focus on the content itself.
+With just one command, `dodl` generates your document and places it in the right location, using templates you define.

-`dodl` supports standard plaintext documents such as `.txt` and `.md` (markdown).

 ### What Problem Does `dodl` Solve?

-Creating structured documents can be time-consuming.
-Setting up folders, creating filenames, and ensuring consistent formatting takes effort. `dodl` automates these repetitive tasks, so you can focus directly on writing and getting work done.
+Creating and organising notes can be a time-consuming task, especially when you're trying to maintain consistency.
+Imagine being in a meeting and needing to take notes quickly: before you know it, you've spent valuable time managing file names, directories, and document structure, all while the conversation moves forward.

+`dodl` eliminates this overhead.
+It automates the creation of structured documents, so you don’t have to worry about directory organisation or file formatting in the moment.
+This lets you focus on what matters most: getting your ideas down fast and efficiently.

-Explore `dodl` today and simplify your workflow.
-For questions or suggestions, please open an issue on [GitHub](https://github.com/matthewchivers/dodl).
+If you have any questions or suggestions, feel free to open an issue on [GitHub](https://github.com/matthewchivers/dodl).

 ## Get Started